-If you even more interested in your future, join our network automation training we start on 1st and 4th of April 2020, where we cover the details of the data modelling, NETCONF/YANG, REST API, Python and Ansible in the multivendor environment with Cisco, Nokia, Arista and Cumulus Linux as network functions.
+If you even more interested in your future, join our network automation training we start soon, where we cover the details of the data modelling, NETCONF/YANG, REST API, Python and Ansible in the multivendor environment with Cisco, Nokia, Arista and Cumulus Linux as network functions.

 How do I get there?

 Some time ago I was presenting at NetLdn event in a nice pub in London, and apparently there were some people from the UKNOF board (hey, Chris Russel).

 I have an interesting discussion with NetLdn organizers some time ago, you can watch it on our YouTube channel.

 They advised me to submit my talk to UKNOF, and if the committee voted for it, I’d have an opportunity to speak in front of quite a big audience at UKNOF 45 in London.
 I was positively surprised and took that opportunity to apply for a talk.
 After a month of waiting I finally got an invitation to talk at the 45th UKNOF meeting, which took place in London.

 Despite I have an almost ready slide deck, I need to rework it a bit to comply with the event’s format and some other requirement.
 This triggered me to think further about the topic I was going to present, what positively impact my project in general.

 Another good point, which I want to highlight is the support of the committee (especially, Keith Mitchell) before the event, as they have provided the necessary support with the preparation of the talk, submission of the materials and other important questions.